formkit/jsonreader/packages/jsonreader/README.md

 5. Silent properties are excluded from partial results
 6. The process continues until the stream is complete

 This approach allows for real-time processing of JSON data without waiting for the entire payload to be received.

-## License

-MIT